reverentgeek/okta.github.io/_source/_use_cases/events-api-migration/index.md

 ### Identity

-An important property of an event is its identity.
-The Events API encodes this information in the `eventId` as an 25 character alpha-numeric value with the `tev` prefix (e.g., `tev2FSkoWAARbKaFBBfPPXUWA1533221531000 `).
-On the other hand, the System Log API represents identity using a completely different scheme and associated values in the `uuid` attribute.
+While an event type broadly classifies related entities, the identity of an event is used to uniquely distinguish it from any other.
+The Events API encodes this information in the `eventId` as a 25 character alpha-numeric value with the `tev` prefix (e.g., `tev2FSkoWAARbKaFBBfPPXUWA1533221531000 `).
+On the other hand, the System Log API represents identity using a completely different scheme in the `uuid` attribute.
 As the field name suggests, these are UUIDs (e.g., `b5ef15a1-e78f-4125-b425-cc10f04e24f3`) that are randomly generated and unique.
 There is no identity value mapping between corresponding events of the two APIs.
+As a consequnce, you cannot infer the one from the other.

 All other system IDs, such as users, applications, etc., are unchanged.